MicrosoftDocs/winrt-api/windows.applicationmodel/appinstance_findorregisterinstanceforkey_1124409949.md

 # Windows.ApplicationModel.AppInstance.FindOrRegisterInstanceForKey

 ## -description
-Registers an app instance with the platform.
+Registers an app instance with the platform, or finds an existing instance if another instance has already registered this key.

 ## -parameters
 ### -param key